KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 ### Manual Updates

 When you make an update somewhere, the code doesn’t automatically update elsewhere.
-For example, if a change is made in the DjangoCon U.S. repo master branch, a fork or clone master branch is not automatically updated.
+For example, if a change is made in the DjangoCon U.S. repo, a fork or clone is not automatically updated.

 </td></tr>